James ChungChief Investment Officer

 Misong KimVice President

-Misong Kim is a Vice President of Asset Management for Bridge Debt Strategies Fund Manager LLC.
+Misong Kim serves as Vice President of Asset Management for Bridge Debt Strategies Fund Manager LLC.
 She has over 15 years of experience in commercial real estate and securitization.
-Her experience in finance and real estate includes: Prior to joining Bridge in 2016, Ms. Kim was a Vice President at Morgan Stanley where she worked from 1999 to 2008 and 2011 to 2015.
+Prior to joining Bridge in 2016, Ms. Kim was a Vice President at Morgan Stanley where she worked from 1999 to 2008 and 2011 to 2015.
 During her tenure at Morgan Stanley, she was responsible for all aspects of the securitization of Morgan Stanley collateral, including production and distribution of investor materials, loan and collateral disclosure for Morgan Stanley’s public and private CMBS offerings, and support of sales and marketing efforts.
 Prior to joining Morgan Stanley, Ms. Kim was an analyst at Nomura Asset Capital Corporation from 1998 to 1999 in the commercial mortgage securitization group.
 Ms. Kim received her Bachelor of Arts from Dartmouth College.

 Michael J. HurdVice President